Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/hangup.md

 # Hangup

-The `hangup` command terminates the call and ends the session.
+The `hangup` verb terminates the call and ends the session.

 ```json
 {